Marde's Blog

 IF YOU WANT CHEAP DAFFODILS, WAIT UNTIL THE END OF THE YEAR and buy from me!

-I took pictures of all of my daffodil bulbs one year against a ruler to show the size.
-Bulbs differ in size according to variety, but one rule seems to hold true – plant a smaller bulb than the largest that can be bought per variety, and you will short yourself on the result.
+I photographed all of my daffodil bulbs one year, placing them against a ruler to show their size.
+Bulb sizes vary by variety, but one rule is clear: if you plant a smaller bulb than the largest available, you’ll get fewer blooms.

-The labor involved in planting bulbs easily overshadows the bulb cost, but some people think that they will come out ahead by picking up a few dozen as the big box stores and garden centers where the bulbs are exposed to heat and sunlight.
+The effort to plant bulbs far outweighs the cost of the bulb itself.
+However, some people think they save money by picking up bulbs from big box stores or garden centers, where they’re often exposed to heat and sunlight.

 You get what you pay for is truly the name of the game!

-Cheap equals smaller.
-Smaller equals fewer blooms.
-The large bulbs, which are what I distribute, will produce at least 2-3 flowers per bulb while the smaller bulb will produce a single, probably shorter, flower.
+Cheap bulbs are smaller.
+Smaller bulbs result in fewer blooms.
+The large bulbs I distribute produce at least 2-3 flowers per bulb.
+In contrast, smaller bulbs typically produce a single, shorter bloom.

 Ice Follies plate of bulbs